Wine Bar & Market

 Brut Réserve Champagne Blend

 Charles "Champagne Charlie" Heidsieck was one of the first to recognize the importance of the U.S. as a Champagne market.
 A blend with 40% reserve wines, fruit and floral bouquet, with orange blossom & yeasty notes.
 Fine bubbles, nice mousse, showing quality.
 Outstanding rich flavors of apple, pear and biscuit, well balanced, good structure, creamy.
-Long finish ending with toasty nutty oak & mineral notes. — a year ago
+Long finish ending with toasty nutty oak & mineral notes. — 2 years ago

 Tom, Rob and 5 others liked this